gohugoio/hugoDocs/content/en/variables/page.md

 .Translations
 : a list of translated versions of the current page.
 See [Multilingual Mode](/content-management/multilingual/) for more information.

+.TranslationKey
+: the key used to map language translations of the current page.
+See [Multilingual Mode](/content-management/multilingual/) for more information.

 .Truncated
 : a boolean, `true` if the `.Summary` is truncated.
 Useful for showing a "Read more..." link only when necessary.
 See [Summaries](/content-management/summaries/) for more information.